 Juxtaposed with my second gen NSX.
 They already barely look related – the different ways in which I chose to build them just widens that divide.

 I have a bad feeling it’s going to be very difficult to top this build in terms of cleanliness and paint finish.
 I like to think I’ve now perfected the art of achieving a smooth gloss finish, but realistically the work here was probably more fluke than fine science.

 This kit’s base model is actually quite dated – the Type R is just a re-release of the original Tamiya NSX kit that came out way back in 1992, this time with the R goodies like Enkei wheels, Recaro seats, and photo etched parts.

-Despite that age though, I honestly enjoyed it much more than Tamiya’s latest 2017 NSX – maybe just the 2017 model is much more curbside than this kit is, even if neither of them actually offer much as display models.
+Despite that age though, I honestly enjoyed it much more than Tamiya’s latest 2017 NSX – maybe it’s just because the 2017 model is much more curbside (no opening/moving parts) than this kit is, even if neither of them actually offer much as display models.